Academic Catalog

 Jack Powers, Professor and Chair

 B.S.
-Television & Digital Media Production
+Television, Photography, and Digital Media

 B.A.
 Documentary Studies and Production